mesoshq/mesosctl/README.md

 ## Status

-The current version is `0.1.4`, which is the initial release.
+The current version is `0.1.4`, which is an early release.
 We consider it as `alpha` and a developer preview.

 ## Installation